deptofdefense/dds.mil/content/posts/2020-09-dib-lauds-dds-recruiting-and-hiring-playbook-break-the-code.md

 image: default-media-image.png
 summary: ...
 ---
-The Defense Innovation Board recommended the Defense Digital Service playbook for hiring and recruiting technical talent, *Break the Code*, to the Department of Defense at its quarterly public meeting on Tuesday, September 15.
+The Defense Innovation Board recommended the Department of Defense take note of guidance pulled from the Defense Digital Service playbook for hiring and recruiting technical talent, *Break the Code*, at its quarterly public meeting on Tuesday, September 15.

-The Defense Innovation Board provides recommendations from the private sector and academia to the Department of Defense and its military services.
-Current board members include Astrophysicist Neil Degrasse Tyson, Technical Advisor for Alphabet, Inc. Eric Schmidt, and Director of MIT's Computer Science and Artificial Intelligence Laboratory Daniela Rus, among others.
+The Defense Innovation Board, a committee of private-sector experts, provides recommendations from industry and academia to the Department of Defense and its military services.

-Quarterly public meetings are meant to xxx.
-The last two quarterly meetings have been conducted virtually due to the COVID-19 pandemic.

-SHOUT OUT
+Like many events across the Department, this quarterly meeting was conducted virtually due to the COVID-19 pandemic.
+The Workforce, Behavior, and Culture subcommittee was asked to consider how the new norms like remote work introduced by the pandemic impact the Department.

+Jennifer Palkha, subcommittee chair and Executive Director of Code for America called Defense Digital Service a "bright spot for productivity in this new world."

+The Defense Digital Service team transitioned to all-remote work in compliance with public health safety recommendations in March of 2020.
+In the preceding six months, the team has brought on thirty new employees.

 \[Video]

-Results speak for themselves: DDS has onboarded thirty new employees since March 2020, when the entire team transitioned to remote work to comply with safety standards during the pandemic.
+The Board unanimously approved an addendum based on DDS best practices and tools for technical talent recruitment and remote work culture.

 DDS will be breaking down its playbook as a series on dds.mil, posting biweekly tips and tricks to attracting top technical talent for the Department of Defense.